This spot has been added by

 Nice small corals are found on the flats.

-The seabed, which is sandy near the beach, gets gradually covered with coral as long as you swim offshore.
-It is in most places in fairly good condition.
+The seabed, which is sandy near the beach, becomes covered with coral the farther you swim offshore.

 Tripletail wrasse in Petani Beach